Fluxanoia/LectureNotes/readme.md

 The following notes are works in progress:

+* Year 3 / Set Theory
+* Year 3 / Group Theory
+* Year 3 / Types and Lambda Calculus
-* Year 2 / Symbols, Patterns and, Signals
+* Year 3 / Computer Graphics

 ### Unsupported

 The following notes are unsupported and are likely to be out of date:

 * Year 1 / *
-* Year 2 / Combinatorics
-* Year 2 / Data Structures and Algorithms
-* Year 2 / Linear Algebra 2
+* Year 2 / *

 ### Incomplete